Ship Graveyard - Muynak - former fishing port on the Aral Sea

 The Aral Sea was once, one of the world's largest lakes in size after The Caspian Sea, Lake Superior and Lake Victoria.

-The surface area of the Aral Sea before 1961 was 68,000km2 and the water salinity was 10-11 mg per liter.
+The surface area of the Aral Sea before 1961 was 68,000km2 and the water salinity was 10-11 mg per litre.
 The marine and fishing industry used to have more than 500 ships.

 During the Soviet times, irrigation channels were dug from the 2 main rivers that flowed into the lake, to provide water for cotton plantations.

 The lake shrank rapidly and the Aral Sea Fishing Industry was killed off.
 Since 1979 there has been no maritime industry.
 By 1984 the Aral Sea had lost its industrial importance.
 Fish farms, fish factories and shipyards were closed down.
 More than 10,000 people become unemployed.

-As of January 2010, the Aral sea was only 28,687km2 and water salinity was up to 110g per liter.
+As of January 2010, the Aral sea was only 28,687km2 and water salinity was up to 110g per litre.
 Salt sand storms throw out a massive 75 million tons of sand and salt which cause health problems of those who remain here, not to mention the longer, colder winters, shorter and hotter summers.
-In short, an environmental disaster on an horrendous scale.
+In short, an environmental disaster on a horrendous scale.